 Apart from brainstorming, several different tools are equally and extremely useful during the pre-production phase:

-- Customer journey map: to visualise all user interactions with our product and recreate the process he is experiencing.
+- User journey mapping: to visualise all user interactions with our product and recreate the process he is experiencing.

 - Personas: to understand who the user is, what motivations are behind his decisions and what kind of communication he expects.
 It allows the designer to focus on what is important from the users’ point of view.